Apex Tool Group

+Electronics solder wire by Apex Tool Group's brand Weller.

-Apex Tool Group is an American supplier of hand tools and power tools.
+Apex Tool Group is an American supplier of hand tools and power tools founded in 2010.
 It was formed as a joint venture of Cooper Industries and Danaher by the merger of Cooper Tools and Danaher's Tools and Components segment.
 In October 2012, Danaher and Cooper sold Apex to Bain Capital for about $1.6 billion.
 Apex is headquartered in Sparks, Maryland, and has over 20 factories globally including the United States, Canada, Mexico, Germany, China, and South America.